Teletsunami: Historical documentations

 Destructive teletsunamis have been recorded as happening once or twice a century.
 One of the oldest teletsunamis reported was in November 1755, when a major earthquake known as the 1755 Lisbon earthquake (or the Great Lisbon earthquake) resulted in a teletsunami that ravaged Lisbon, Portugal.
 The teletsunami crossed the Atlantic and was noticed throughout the eastern Caribbean, from Barbados to Antigua and as far west as Cuba.
 The amplitude of the tsunami was maintained at about 2–3 m, and waves continued to arrive for many hours.
 No damage or casualties were reported.
 European sources also reported that the Azores fracture zone generated a second teletsunami in March 1761 (1761 Portugal earthquake), but no local confirmed observations were made in the Caribbean.

 The most recent teletsunami resulting in mass casualties occurred in 2004 off the northern coast of Sumatra, Indonesia.
-Caused by an undersea megathrust earthquake, it led to nearly 300,000 deaths in several countries along the Indian Ocean.
+Caused by an undersea megathrust earthquake, it led to nearly 230,000 deaths in several countries along the Indian Ocean.

 A few destructive teletsunamis are generated each century by large earthquakes around the Pacific Rim.
 Such tsunamis can propagate across the entire Pacific in less than 24 hours, and cause widespread destruction along shorelines located thousands of miles from the source.
-The most recent of these was generated by the 2011 Japan earthquake, which crushed three dozen boats in Santa Cruz, California.
+The most recent of these was generated by the 2011 Japan earthquake, which crushed three dozen boats in Crescent City, California.

 1700: Japan

-A tsunami struck Japan occurred on January 26, 1700 and was not associated with an earthquake offshore of the country like most in Japanese historical records.
+A tsunami struck Japan occurred on January 26, 1700, and was not associated with an earthquake offshore of the country like most in Japanese historical records.
 This event has been linked now to a powerful earthquake on the Cascadia subduction zone.

 1868: Pacific Ocean

-A tsunami triggered by the 1868 Arica earthquake caused significant damage in Hawaii and New Zealand where one fatality occurred, it was also recorded in Japan.
+A tsunami triggered by the 1868 Arica earthquake caused significant damage in Hawaii and New Zealand where one fatality occurred; it was also recorded in Japan.